etalab-ia/albert-tchap/README.md

 For the bot to connect to Albert's API, you need to provide the following variables:
 - `albert_api_url`: the URL of the Albert API to consume
-- `albert_api_token`: the API token used to authorize the bot to consume the Albert API
+- `albert_api_token`: the API token used to authorize the bot to consume the Albert API.
+For more info, check the Albert API documentation
 - `groups_used=['albert']`: allows, in this example, to activate all commands that are part of the albert group
 - `user_allowed_domains` : list of allowed email domains for Tchap users to interact with the bot (example: `user_allowed_domains='["ministere.gouv.fr"]'`)
+- `albert_api_model_name`: the name of the model to use for the bot (example: `albert_api_model_name='AgentPublic/albertlight-7b'`).
+For more info, check the Albert API documentation and the HuggingFace Albert models hub.

 ### Usage outside of Docker